-The stored optical disk is periodically tested for data errors specified in 9.2.2 using playback evaluation drive specified in 9.2.3 and determine the disk quality by Table 5.
+The stored optical disk is periodically tested for data errors as specified in 9.2.2 using a playback evaluation drive as specified in 9.2.3.
+The disk quality is determined using Table 5.

 - a) For the disk to be inspected, test the entire area where the data exists.
 For multi-layer optical disks, test all layers.
-The test result value shall be the maximum value within the test area. - b) If Category 3 occurs, take immediate measures i.e., get the disk again or the data may be migrated to a recordable optical disk according to the means specified in Clause 6, 7 and 8 when the data can be retrieved.
-In the case of Category 2, take measures within one year.
-If dirt, dust, etc. on the recording surface of the optical disk are properly removed according to Clause 10 and it is confirmed that Category 1 is satisfied by re-testing, there is no need to take measures. - c) The frequency of periodic quality test should be about every 5 years, and the frequency should be determined according to the preservation plan of the optical disks.
+The test result value shall be the maximum value within the test area. - b) If Category 3 conditions occur, take immediate measures, i.e. obtain another copy of the same disk, or the data may be migrated to a recordable optical disk according to the means specified in Clause 6, 7 and 8 when the data can be retrieved.
+In the case of Category 2 conditions, take measures within one year.

+If dirt, dust, etc. on the recording surface of the optical disk are properly removed according to Clause 10 and it is confirmed that Category 1 conditions are satisfied by re-testing, there is no need to take measures.

+c) The frequency of the periodic quality test should be about every 5 years.
+The frequency should be determined according to the preservation plan of the optical disks.